mporsch/sockpuppet/README.md

 So you want to have network communication in your little program but boost seems just too much?
 And how hard can this socket stuff be anyhow, eh? - After being there more than once, I write this library with the hope that it spares me from future coding of half-assed single-use sockets.

 ## Library features
-- [x] supports Unix and Windows OS
+- [x] supports Unix, OSX and Windows OS
 - [x] IPv6 and IPv4 address handling (lookup using *getaddrinfo* and storage using *sockaddr_storage*)
 - [x] multi-interface-aware (list local host interface addresses before selecting one to bind to)
 - [x] UDP and TCP socket classes